A weighted cellular matrix-tree theorem, with applications to complete colorful and cubical complexes: Complete colorful complexes

 Noting that $\binom{n}{2}-(n-1)=\binom{n-1}{2}$ and applying the join formula~\eqref{weighted-eigenvalues-of-join}, we get

 and thus, by Proposition~\ref{spectrum-identities}, we have

 and therefore

-We can now write down the degree-weighted tree counts $\wtau_k(\Delta)$.
-The 0-dimensional trees are vertices, so $\wtau_0(\Delta) = S_X+S_Y = X_1 + \cdots + X_n + Y_1 + Y_2$, and then applying Theorem~\ref{thm:CMTT} gives
+We can now write down the degree-weighted tree counts $\hat{\tau}_k(\Delta)$.
+The $0$-dimensional trees are vertices, so $\hat{\tau}_0(\Delta) = S_X+S_Y = X_1 + \cdots + X_n + Y_1 + Y_2$, and then applying Theorem~\ref{thm:CMTT} gives

-An open question is to simultaneously generalize this example and Theorem~\ref{complete-colorful-theorem} by giving a formula for weighted Laplacian spectra of arbitrary joins of skeletons of simplices, i.e., complexes of the form $K_{n_1}^{d_1}*\cdots*K_{n_r}^{d_r}$. \end{example}
+An open question is to simultaneously generalize this example and Theorem~\ref{complete-colorful-theorem} by giving a formula for weighted Laplacian spectra of arbitrary joins of skeleta of simplices, i.e., complexes of the form $K_{n_1}^{d_1}*\cdots*K_{n_r}^{d_r}$. \end{example}